 As a former pupil of the school, Sir Rod Aldridge is delighted to be the lead sponsor, alongside Brighton and Hove City Council as co-sponsor, and the University of Sussex as Education Partner.
-When the current construction works are complete, the new Academy will accommodate 1,200 11-16 year olds, with a sixth form of 250.
+The Academy can accommodate 1,200 11-16 year olds, with a sixth form of 250.

 PACA's vision is foster independent learning.
 Students take responsibility for their own education in order to develop an entrepreneurial attitude of self motivation, leading to success.

 Students are encouraged to become leaders within the school and wider community.
 They take on a variety of roles such as mentors, prefects, peer support and charity ambassadors.
 It is seen as important that students develop a strong sense of social responsibility and make a positive contribution to the local and global community.

 The academy's foremost aim is to fully prepare students for adulthood and ensure that they are ‘life ready’ by the time they leave.

 In August 2013 PACA celebrated a record set of GCSE results for the school, with 55.6% of students having achieved the government's benchmark of 5 or more passes at A* - C grade including maths and English, up 17% percentage points from 38% in 2012.
 Partly in recognition of this, PACA was voted Brighton School of the Year at the Brighton Argus Achievers awards in October 2013.